 Who should prioritize a deep seat sofa

-Deep seats favor loungers, taller adults, families who share a sofa for movie nights, and anyone who often sits with knees bent.
-They are less forgiving if you mainly sit upright to read/work, you’re shorter and your feet don’t land flat, or you need built-in lumbar support.
+Deep seats tend to work best for loungers, taller adults, households that use the sofa for long movie nights, and people who naturally sit with bent legs or curled-up posture.
+They are less forgiving if you mostly sit upright to read or work, if you are shorter and your feet do not land flat, or if you need built-in lower-back support.

 Making a deep seat feel supportive

-If you want lounge depth but daily posture support, shorten the usable depth with a firm back pillow or lumbar roll, and add an ottoman so you’re not sliding forward.
-Also check seat height and back angle; controlled testing shows these parameters change pressure distribution and perceived comfort.
+If you want lounge depth without sacrificing daily support, shorten the usable depth with a firm back pillow or lumbar roll.
+An ottoman can also help by supporting your legs so you do not keep sliding forward.
+It is also worth checking seat height and back angle, because both change pressure distribution and perceived comfort.

 Action Summary